 Marketing reports can be categorized by:

-- Channel: cross-channel report, email marketing report.
+- Channel: cross-channel report, email marketing report, SEO report.
 With this type, you can dive into detail and get a granular view of your marketing efforts and their outcomes related to a specific marketing channel.
 Or, in the case of a cross-channel report, gather the most important data across different channels to see how they form a complete picture of your marketing activities.

 - Focus: general marketing report, campaign report.
 In this case, you need to decide on the focus of your report – what exactly do you need to cover?
 The answer depends on the audience and on the decisions you expect to make based on the information that you are planning to discuss.
 It can be a general report with the most important metrics, or, on the contrary, a detailed report that zooms into the campaign metrics.